eumateusdev/eumateusdev/README.md

-## Hi! ✨
+## Hello, hello, hello! ✨

-I'm Mateus Andrade!
+I'm Mateus Andrade, a brazilian and a Software Engineer graduated from the Federal University of Ceará! 🇧🇷

 At the moment, I am graduating in Software Engineering 🖥️ at the Federal University of Ceará! 🎓

 I like to venture into the world of technology and learn something new whenever possible. 👨🏻‍💻

-Right now my interests are UX, HTLM, Java for Web Development and see a little bit of Python. 🐍
+Currently, my personal and professional study interests are: UX Design, Data Analysis and Engineering, Machine Learning, Computer Graphics, and Front-End Development. 💻

 <div>